MATERIAL PROPERTIES of µAM

 Our printed microcrystalline copper has > 99% density

 Resistivity of printed structures: ρcopper = 2.2E-8 Ω.m

-This equals 70% of the conductivity of bulk copper
+This is around 75% of the conductivity of bulk copper

 Substrate Adhesion and Mechanical Testing